 An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Company's other components, and for which discrete financial information is available.

-c.
-Return on Investment - The Company has invested funds in current year and the increased its investment base the impact which in the form of returns will be seen in coming years.
+d.
+Return on Investment - The Company has invested funds in current year and the increased its investment base on account, whose impact in the form of returns will be seen in coming years.

 45. Other Statutory Information